Unintended System Conditions (USC)

 The USC framework is not a separate methodology.
 It is the diagnostic lens that makes PPA work in complex delivery environments where the cause of recurring problems is systemic rather than behavioral.

-The Nine Unintended System Conditions
+The Thirteen Unintended System Conditions

 USC-1: Workload Saturation